sededu/CSDMS_clinic/hillslope/README.md

 # update the plot
 theline.set_ydata(z)
 ```

+This set of computations is hopefully pretty straightforward.
+The steps are to calculate a slope, and determine the sediment flux _out of_ each cell based on the slope and diffusivity value.
+The flux out of each cell is the flux _in to_ the next cell down the slope.
+We use boundary conditions to close out the sediment flux calculation at every grid node.
+The difference in flux in and flux out is the

 That's the bulk of the change to make this an interactive geomorphology / sedimentology activity.
 We can (and will) continue to add features to the module, but this hopefully gives you a sense of how things work.